JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 - Using HTML, you can create a form on your webpage
 - You can use the HTML `form` tag to serve as a container for HTML form elements
 - A `form` tag comes with [form attributes](https://www.w3schools.com/html/html_forms_attributes.asp), like an attribute for what the form does when it's submitted, where to display the response it receives after submitting, and more
-- The HTML form elements than you can put inside a form include [labels, inputs, and buttons and more](https://www.w3schools.com/html/html_form_elements.asp)
+- The HTML form elements that you can put inside a form include [labels, inputs, and buttons and more](https://www.w3schools.com/html/html_form_elements.asp)
-- HTML [inputs have attributes](https://www.w3schools.com/html/html_form_attributes.asp) that let you define and control your elements, for instance, by setting their value, making them readonly, and more
+- HTML [inputs have attributes](https://www.w3schools.com/html/html_form_attributes.asp) that let you define and control your elements, for instance, by setting their value, making them read only, and more
 - See here for more about [form input attributes](https://www.w3schools.com/html/html_form_attributes_form.asp)
 - Here is a [comprehensive resource about `form` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)
 - See an example of a [registration form](https://www.w3schools.com/howto/howto_css_register_form.asp)